Shawshank01/yt-downloader-electron/README.md

 ## Usage

-1. Enter a YouTube URL in the input field
+1. Enter a video URL in the input field
-2. Select your preferred browser for cookies
+2. Select your preferred browser for cookies (If the site requires a login or membership)
 3. Choose a download folder
 4. Select an action:
    - Download Video (Best Quality)